Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Ramsey interferometry

-The triple-tone Ramsey protocol applies pulses comprised of three tones separated by the $^{14}$N hyperfine splitting, with a duration equal to that of a $\pi/2$ pulse for a single tone of the same Rabi frequency; each pulse sequence starts with zero relative phase between the tones, and adds a $\pi/2$ phase shift for each tone in the second pulse.
+The triple-tone Ramsey protocol applies pulses comprised of three tones separated by the $^{14}$N hyperfine splitting, each having the same duration equal to that of a $\pi/2$ pulse for a single tone of the same Rabi frequency; each pulse sequence starts with zero relative phase between the tones, and adds a $\pi/2$ phase shift for each tone in the second pulse.
 Figure~\ref{fig:ramsey_combined_triple} presents both simulated and experimental data across a range of Rabi frequencies and detunings.
-At moderate Rabi frequency (0.75 MHz) the impact of off-resonant excitation becomes visible, while for Rabi frequencies > 1 MHz, we observe some discrepancies between theory and experiment that may arise from increased sensitivity to non-ideal pulse shape and hardware nonlinearities (see Appendix~\ref{appendix:ramsey}).
+At moderate Rabi frequency (0.75 MHz), the impact of off-resonant excitation becomes visible, while for Rabi frequencies > 1 MHz, we observe some discrepancies between theory and experiment that may arise from increased sensitivity to non-ideal pulse shape and hardware nonlinearities (see Appendix~\ref{appendix:ramsey}).
 The agreement at lower Rabi frequencies up to 1 MHz nevertheless validates the model for exploring regimes where triple-tone provides an advantage.

 To compare the protocols, we simulate slope and slope$/\sqrt{T}$ at zero detuning over a range of dephasing rates $\gamma$, optimizing over Rabi frequency and free evolution time.
 We constrain the $\pi/2$ pulses to have duration $t_{\pi/2} = \pi/\sqrt{4\Omega_0^2 - \gamma^2}$, where $\Omega_0$ is the Rabi frequency and $\gamma$ is the dephasing rate.
 We also constrain the MW frequency to be on resonance and enforce a $\pi/2$ phase shift for the second pulse to avoid convergence to ODMR-like configurations (see Appendix~\ref{appendix:ramsey}).
-Results are shown in Figure~\ref{fig:ramsey_slope_sloperatio} (a-b) with additional analysis in Appendix~\ref{appendix:ramsey}.
-When high Rabi frequency is possible (as allowed in our optimization), triple-tone excitation offers only a small improvement for Ramsey spectroscopy even at low dephasing rates.
-Nevertheless, if we hold the Rabi frequency constant (see Fig.~\ref{fig:ramsey_slope_sloperatio}(c)), a three-fold gain can be observed at low Rabi frequency, largely independent of the dephasing rate.
-Previous triple-tone Ramsey experiments operated in the low-MW-power regime \cite{Arai_2022}; our results show that comparable sensitivity can be achieved by single-tone control at sufficiently high drive power, albeit with a more complicated signal arising from driving all three hyperfine transitions.
+Results are shown in Fig.~\ref{fig:ramsey_slope_sloperatio}(a-b) with additional analysis in Appendix~\ref{appendix:ramsey}.